Reading the United States Great Seal

 Free on Google Play, The Orations of Marcus Tullius Cicero: Translated Into English with Notes Historical and Critical and Arguments to Each, William Guthrie, January 1, 1819

 Ancient Rome was a militarist culture oriented to status.
-There hardly was a notion as present-day nationality.
-It was the civitas, belonging with the city of Rome, to matter.
+Nationality was not a concern.
+All that mattered was the civitas, belonging with the city of Rome.
 Aerarium was a separate place in the temple of Saturn for offerings from the public.
 Elites had a different storage.
-An aerarius was a degraded citizen, who could not vote.
-Finally, the Senatus populusque was part the decision-making in persecution of early Christians.
+An aerarius was a degraded citizen, who had to pay tax, but could not vote.
+Finally, the Senatus populusque was part in persecution of early Christians.

 - Perseus Latin Dictionary Headword Search: populabilis